Statistic Royal Oak Michigan National

 Royal Oak Racial Demographics & Ethnicity

-The Royal Oak racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Royal Oak is 88.1% White, 4.7% Black or African American, 3.6% Asian, 0.1% American Indian and 0% Native Hawaiian - 4.5% of the population identify as Hispanic or Latino.
-Of all households, 92.6% reported speaking English only, while 1.7% reported speaking Spanish only.
-A total of 7.3% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Royal Oak is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Royal Oak, the racial breakdown comprises 88.1% White, 4.7% Black or African American, 3.6% Asian, 0.1% American Indian, and 0% Native Hawaiian, with 4.5% of the population identifying as Hispanic or Latino.
+92.6% of households reported speaking English only, while 1.7% reported speaking Spanish only.
+Furthermore, 7.3% of residents were categorized as foreign-born.

 Royal Oak Population Density